 Tips to Help Ensure You Leave the Wilderness Just as You Found It

-- Stay on trails and paths – When you stray from a trail on a hike, you risk damaging the surrounding environment, including vegetation, soil, and wildlife.
+- Stay on trails and paths – When you stray off course on a hike, you risk damaging the surrounding environment, including vegetation, soil, and wildlife.

-- Clean up after your pet – It’s enjoyable to take your dog out on a hike, but it’s important you clean up after them.
-This is a classic ‘leave no trace‘ policy — scoop it, bag it, and pack it out.
+- Clean up after your pet – It’s enjoyable to take your dog out on a hike, but you must clean up after them.
+This is a classic leave no trace policy — scoop it, bag it, and pack it out.

 - Go above and beyond – If you find litter out on the trail, pick it up and take it out with you.
 You’re serving to beautify the area for others and preserve the health of the ecosystem.

-This hike is moderate and magnificent.
-Originating in South Boulder, the trail takes you to the top of Bear Peak and back – including an elevation gain of more than 2,700 feet.
+Bear Peak trail is a moderate hike and magnificent.
+Originating in South Boulder, the trail takes you to the top of Bear Peak and back – including an elevation gain of more than 2,800 feet.

 If you like venturing through different ecosystems, this hike is for you.

-It starts in chaparral vegetation, transitions to dense forest, and eventually leads to a rocky and exposed mountain top.
+The trail to Bear Peak starts in chaparral vegetation, transitions to the dense forest, and eventually leads to a rocky and exposed mountain top.